llelectronics/sailfishos-community-wiki/README.md

 This is meant as a small community driven collection of tips and tricks for SailfishOS The site is using Github and Markdown to keep it super simple.
 Links marked with a * are links to external websites.
+This stuff is meant to be moved to the community sfos.org docs as soon as possible

 ## Categories